All Episodes

 Hi.

-Um one thing that just has me steamed, and I think it's uh just been really under reported, is the problem with the leaks within the administration.
+One thing that just has me steamed, and I think it's just been really underreported, is the problem with the leaks within the administration.

-And I think the Valerie Flame thing, I think it put them on the defensive and I I'm worried that they're not they're not investigating them because they're worried it's gonna come and it's gonna be some one of their own.
+And I'm worried that they're not investigating them because they're worried it's going to come and it's going to be someone of their own.

 And I think people haven't been really pushing the issue.